top of page

 Common Webcam Mistakes to Avoid

-• choosing 4K without proper lighting
+• Buying 4K without proper lighting

 Simple adjustments often improve video quality more than upgrading hardware.